-This letter report was prepared to summarize HDR's technical review of an application prepared by Young / Sommer LLC, an agent of Cello Partnership d/b/a Verizon Wireless (Verizon), to install a new "small cell" wireless telecommunication facility on a new utility pole within a 48 sq ft leased area on a commercial property at the above-referenced location (the site) in the Town of Marlborough, New York.
-The site is located on private property (3.4 +/- acre parcel) in a "HD - Highway District" zoning district, adjacent to the Route 9W northbound right-of-way.
+This letter report was prepared to summarize HDR's technical review of an application prepared by Young / Sommer LLC, an agent of Cello Partnership d/b/a Verizon Wireless (Verizon), to install a new "small cell" wireless telecommunication facility on a new utility pole within a 48 sq ft leased area at the above-referenced location (the site) in the Town of Marlborough, New York.
+The site is located on private property (0.997 +/- acre parcel) in a "HD - Highway Development zoning district, adjacent to the Route 9W northbound right-of-way.
+The proposed small cell facility is located approximately 70 ft east of Route 9W.

-Verizon is proposing the installation of a new 38.5 ft tall utility pole structure with one cylindrical antenna and related equipment, reaching a total height of 41.3 ft.
+Verizon is proposing the installation of a new 38.5 ft ft tall utility pole structure with one cylindrical antenna and related equipment, reaching a total height of 41.3 ft.
 The purpose of the facility is to improve network capacity and service in the immediate area.
-Co-location by other commercial wireless carriers that service the Town is not part of the proposed application or design.
+Co-location be other commercial wireless carriers that service the Town is not part of the proposed application or design.

-This review includes a general assessment of Verizon's small cell application and consists of an analysis of the application materials HDR received in March 2017 and supplemental materials dated April 26, 2017.
+This review includes a general assessment of Verizon's small cell application and consists of an analysis of the application materials HDR received in March 2017 and supplemental materials dated April 27, 2017.
 The supplemental information was provided in response to a request from the Planning Board during its April 3, 2017 meeting.
 The applicant is seeking a Special Use permit (SUP) and site plan approval for the proposed installation.
 A building permit will also be required.
 This Tech Memo is written for the review and comment of the Town of Marlborough Planning Board.
-Aside from the SUP, has requested several waivers including:
+Aside from the SUP, the applicant has requested several waivers including:

 - Recertification of Special Use Permit

 - Geotechnical and foundation design

 - Annual NIER Certification

 - Liability insurance

 - Indemnification

 - Tower setback

 - Co-location requirement

 - Balloon test

 - Security fencing